yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 ## The path forward

-If you've carefully evaluated the pros and cons and decided to go forward with a service mesh, here are some tips to make the process a bit easier.
+If you've carefully evaluated the pros and cons and still decided to go forward with a service mesh, here are some tips to make the process a bit easier.

 #### Plan carefully